Azure/azure-sdk-for-python/sdk/identity/azure-identity/README.md

 credential = ClientSecretCredential(client_id, client_secret, tenant_id)

-# using a certificate requires a PEM-encoded private key file
+# using a certificate
 from azure.identity import CertificateCredential

+# requires a PEM-encoded certificate with private key, not protected with a password
+cert_path = "/app/certs/certificate.pem"
-credential = CertificateCredential(client_id, tenant_id, "/certs/private-key.pem")
+credential = CertificateCredential(client_id, tenant_id, cert_path)

 # using environment variables
 from azure.identity import EnvironmentCredential

-# will authenticate with client secret or certificate,
+# authenticate with client secret or certificate,
-# depending on which environment variables are set
+# depending on environment variable settings
-# (see Key Concepts above for variable names and expected values)
+# (see "Environment variables" above for variable names and expected values)
 credential = EnvironmentCredential()
 ```